influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.8/concepts/crosswalk.md

 ### InfluxQL

 InfluxQL is an SQL-like query language for interacting with InfluxDB.
-It has been lovingly crafted to feel familiar to those coming from other SQL or SQL-like environments while also providing features specific to storing and analyzing time series data.
+It has been crafted to feel familiar to those coming from other SQL or SQL-like environments while also providing features specific to storing and analyzing time series data.
+However **InfluxQL is not SQL** and lacks support for more advanced operations like `UNION`, `JOIN` and `HAVING` that SQL power-users are accustomed to.
+This functionality is available with [Flux](/flux/latest/introduction).

 InfluxQL's `SELECT` statement follows the form of an SQL `SELECT` statement: